Current language: English

 We consider ourselves an open portal for all geodata that is created or collected in the course of action of the Senate Departments.
 We would not be able to offer the extensive range of services presented here, without the support of many different authorities.
 We would therefore like to express our deep gratitude to all our collaborators who put their trust in us.

-Most topics are based on the data, expertise and commitment of a variety of our own expert departments and those of the Senate Department for the Environment, Urban Mobility, Consumer Protection and Climate Action; Economics, Energy and Public Enterprises and a variety of other authorities.
+Most topics are based on the data, expertise and commitment of a variety of our own expert departments and those of the Senate Department for Urban Mobility, Transport, Climate Action and the Environment; Economics, Energy and Public Enterprises and a variety of other authorities.

-The Environmental Atlas is jointly managed by Manuel Döllefeld and Leilah Haag.
+The Environmental Atlas is jointly managed by Leilah Haag, Manuel Döllefeld and Lukas Hartbecke.
 We are supported both by reputable engineering offices from the fields of urban planning and environmental protection and university institutions.